jashort/ConReg/docs/PermissionLevels.md

     + Can search for attendees and view limited information (attendee_search)

 - 99: Super Admin
-    + All rights granted by override in the has_right() function.
+    + All rights granted by override in the hasRight() function.
     + Can view revenue in reports (report_view_revenue)

-Permissions are set on each page, with either the has_right() function (to test if the logged in user has the given right) or the require_right() functions (abort page load if the given right isn't present).
+Permissions are set on each page, with either the hasRight() function (to test if the logged in user has the given right) or the requireRight() functions (abort page load if the given right isn't present).